milovanpms/talk-e/README.md

 <h1 align="center">Talk-E</h1>

-<h3 align="center">Talk-E is a walkie-talkie powered by LoRa and an ESP32-S3, operating on the 433 MHz band, designed to be easy to use and intuitive.
+<h3 align="center">Talk-E is a walkie-talkie powered by LoRa and an ESP32-S3, operating on the 433 MHz band.
 And it mostly works.</h3>

 <p align="center">
   <img src="https://img.shields.io/badge/status-in%20progress-yellow"/>